Tarik Reza Toha

 2. Computer Vision

 Hello!
-I am Tarik Reza Toha, a second-year Ph.D. student in Computer Science at the University of North Carolina at Chapel Hill, advised by Prof. Shahriar Nirjon.
-My research focuses on developing intelligent RF sensing systems by integrating computer vision and machine learning techniques.
+I'm Tarik Reza Toha, a third-year Ph.D. student in Computer Science at the University of North Carolina at Chapel Hill, advised by Prof. Shahriar Nirjon.
+I work at the intersection of deep learning and sensing systems, integrating signal processing with generative models across mmWave, WiFi, and wearable modalities, for privacy-preserving applications.

-Previously, I was a Lecturer in the Department of Textile Machinery Design and Maintenance at the Bangladesh University of Textiles.
-I earned both my Bachelor's and Master's degrees in Computer Science and Engineering from the Bangladesh University of Engineering and Technology, where I conducted my thesis work under the supervision of Prof. A. B. M. Alim Al Islam.
+Before starting my Ph.D., I worked as a Lecturer in the Department of Textile Machinery Design and Maintenance at the Bangladesh University of Textiles.
+I received both my Bachelor's and Master's degrees in Computer Science and Engineering from the Bangladesh University of Engineering and Technology, where I was advised by Prof. A. B. M. Alim Al Islam.

 Educational Background